BackendExpert/video-upload-site/README.md

 - The user enterd data will be add to `user_tbl` table of the `video_site_db` database

+## sign_in($username, $pass)

+- If user fill the login form and submit by clicking the Login button this fuction will call

+- - check the user is active and user is not suspended if user is suspended exit the function and display `User Account: Suspended...!` with the time

+- -  if user is not suspended the check the `user_type` is user or admin and login to the dashborad accourding to the `user_type`

+## view_name()

 # Releases

 ## Version 1.0.0 24 December 2023